 Print the Lesson

 Calendar pictures are the most popular art accents I use.
 Kids LOVE to choose a picture to write about.
-Read my introductory post about Calendar Pictures to find out where to get them and how to use them.
+Find 16 Writing Activities and Lesson to go along with Calendar Pictures to find out where to get them and how to use them.

 GAMES TO PLAY!